ik9999/searx-term/README.md

 # searx-term
 Tool for searching in searx from terminal.
 Written in node.js.
-UPD: It turns out to be a bad idea to use such client, browser is still better and for now i can't figure out how to make something better than browser.
-Sorry for wasting your time on reading this :(
+UPD: It turns out to be a bad idea to use such client, consider using [this](https://github.com/ik9999/popupsearch).

 ### Screenshot
 ![searx-term](https://cloud.githubusercontent.com/assets/6804575/12012457/bafc48de-ad05-11e5-9986-9b473b969bad.gif "searx-term")